 Who knows, you might be lucky and get a surprise performance from Buddy Guy.

 Listen to one of the best orchestras in the world.

 The Symphony Center is located in the heart of the Loop and is a great itinerary addition if you’re a classical music lover.

 The Chicago Symphony Orchestra, which is world-renowned, performs here throughout the year in a range of styles.
 You can expect classical performances as well as contemporary ones.

 The Symphony Center also offers music series to engage younger audiences.
 Kid-friendly programs are available as well as movie-inspired musical performances.
 In addition, the Symphony Center welcomes pianists, jazz artists, and performers of world and folk music.

 Is Chicago a good place to visit right now?

 Chicago is a great place to visit right now, regardless of the time of year.
 Note that depending on what time of year you plan on visiting, activities may vary.
-The spring and fall are popular seasons to visit.
+Spring and fall are popular seasons to visit.
 Summer is also popular, however, the city can get extremely hot.
 In contrast, winters can be extremely cold.

 What is the number 1 attraction in Chicago?

 Millennium Park, which houses Cloud Gate, is consistently ranked as one of the top attractions in Chicago.
 Although Millennium Park is worth visiting, there are a ton of other things to do and ways to explore the city.